 The French are not interested in letting things slide – particularly when it comes to the nation’s storied culinary heritage.
 Make a baguette with anything other than what’s listed in the 1933 bread decree, and it’s not a French baguette, but a lowly imitation.
-In April this year, French lawmakers banned vegetarian products labelled as ‘sausages’ or ‘steaks’ on the grounds of false advertising.
+In April 2018, French lawmakers banned vegetarian products labelled as ‘sausages’ or ‘steaks’ on the grounds of false advertising.
 And who can ever forget the infamous Champagne debate?

 For the French, food is serious business – and it doesn’t get more serious than Camembert cheese.

 Nevertheless, this sacrosanct dairy delicacy is the latest source of much contention within the community of French winemakers, cheesemongers and chefs.
 The reason?
 Raw milk.

 ‘True’ Camembert cheese is made from raw, unpasteurised milk from the Normande breed of cattle.
 It’s known as a ‘pre-modern’ process, but the result is a runny, gorgeously gooey cheese with a lingering smell.
 Such cheeses (and only those cheeses) can be called “Camembert de Normandie”, thanks to prestigious Appellation d'Origine Protégée criteria, while their mass-produced counterparts are commonly labelled “Fabriqué en Normandie”, or “made in Normandy”.

 From 2021 onwards, the AOP labelling system will be expanded to include Camembert cheese made with pasteurised milk in factories, so long as 30 per cent of the milk comes from Normandy cows.
 France’s Institute of Origin and Quality (INAO), the body that governs policy related to French produce, has decided to relax the restrictions surrounding food labelling in an attempt to level the playing field between small, artisanal Camembert makers and larger producers.